Faster Symmetric Rendezvous on Four or More Locations: Proofs Deferred from Section 4.2

 \endgroup As in the previous cases, the first equality comes from \Cref{lem:cond-probabilities}, the second one from \eqref{eqs:fgh}, and the subsequent ones from calculations.
 Replacing in \eqref{eq:Delta3}, we obtain that~$\Delta_3$ equals

 All coefficients in the numerator and all terms in the denominator are strictly positive when~$n\geq 5$.
-This is trivial for all linear terms in parentheses; for~$n^3-4n^2+n-2$ it follows from the fact that~$n^3>4n^2$ when~$n\geq 5$; for~$n^3-6n^2+8n-1$ it follows from the facts that this expression equals~$14$ when~$n=5$ and that~$n^3\geq 6n^2$ when~$n\geq 6$.
+This is immediate for the linear factors.
+For~$n^3-4n^2+n-2$ it follows from the fact that~$n^3>4n^2$ when~$n\geq 5$; for~$n^3-6n^2+8n-1$ it follows from the facts that this expression equals~$14$ when~$n=5$ and that~$n^3\geq 6n^2$ when~$n\geq 6$.
 We conclude that~$\Delta_3>0$, which finishes the proof. \end{proof}